hande-qmc/hande/documentation/hubbard.rst

     Applicable only in the momentum space formulation of the Hubbard model.

 **finite_cluster**

-    This keyword may only be given if the calculations are being carried out in real-space, otherwise the user is notified and the keyword is ignored.

     The default behaviour for Hubbard is to work on an infinite lattice contructed out of repeating the user-specified unit cell.
 If finite_cluster is specified then Hubbard will only work on the single unit cell and *not* the periodic continuation which would give us a lattice.

-    This option is introduced so that Hubbard can now work on single molecules.
+    Applicable only in the real-space formulation of the Hubbard model, otherwise the user is notified and the keyword is ignored.
+**separate_strings**
+    Use separate bit strings to represent the alpha and beta spin-orbitals in a given Slater determinant.
+The default behaviour is for the alpha and beta orbitals to be interleaved in the bit string.
+This option should not change the FCI result, but might improve the efficiency of the FCIQMC algorithm.

+    Applicable only in the real-space formulation of the Hubbard model, otherwise the user is notified and the keyword is ignored.

 Calculation type
 ^^^^^^^^^^^^^^^^